 Why Should Voters Be Able To Rank Candidates?

-The cornerstone of democracy is representation.
+The cornerstone of our democracy is representation.
 Elections exist so that people can make their voices heard through elected officials.
-Unfortunately, the voting mechanisms employed throughout most of the country do not truly represent people’s wishes because they ignore a fundamental truth: People have complex preferences.
+Unfortunately, the voting mechanisms employed throughout most of the country do not truly represent people’s wishes because they ignore a fundamental truth: people have complex preferences.

-If given the choice to rank candidates, every voter would be empowered to express their true thoughts and feelings about office-seekers and every candidate would be forced to compete for a higher slot on people’s ballot.
+If given the choice to rank candidates, every voter would be empowered to express their true thoughts and feelings about office-seekers.
+Every candidate would also be forced to compete for a higher slot on people’s ballot.
 People who feel their vote is taken for granted could support people whose views better match theirs without harming other closely aligned candidates.
 Politicians will now have a direct measurement of how their policies are sitting with all of us, as we will have the choice to give them a ranking as a more-precise sign of our approval for their work.
 People who feel totally unrepresented would have the power to elevate previously invisible candidates.
 Most importantly, the eventual representative would owe their election to broad support rather than narrow assent.
 This solution is what we call Rank and Add.

 We need electoral reform to fight partisanship, to give voters more voice, and to develop better candidates.
 We need better democracy.
 Voters Choose needs you to help us get there!

-Under our voting system, every voter would have the ability to rank their favorite candidates from first to last place, or simply rank as many as they wish.
+Under Rank and Add, every voter would have the ability to rank their favorite candidates from first to last place, or simply rank as many as they wish.
 Each vote would be recorded and tallied in separate columns for each candidate.
 A first place vote would naturally be worth a whole point, a second place vote would be worth a half point, a third place would be worth a third, and so on.
 That makes preferences matter enough to be significant, but not be worth so much that there is no difference between first and second.

-We believe this method is the most sound way of allowing people to express preferences, making sure that those preferences are accounted for in every ballot, and maintaining a workable system that is not prone to excessive tactical voting.
+We believe this method is the soundest way of allowing people to express preferences, making sure that those preferences are accounted for in every ballot, and maintaining a workable system that is not prone to excessive tactical voting.
 Most importantly, the system is easy to understand for all voters through its elegant simplicity.